 We heard about the conflict between the north and the central sections and that one cannot access several parts of the island.
 The blog posts were pretty old so we went to check for ourselves.
 We were coming down the hill following the path until we saw a little house with a small red flag flapping in the wind.
 Nico joked: “Haha I guess that’s the “border” between the central part and the south.”
 We came down and 3 men approached us (peacefully and without guns).

 And guess what.
 WE COULDN’T PASS.
 They showed us the map with the closed sections.
-They also tried to explain us (in Spanish) why the conflict is an ongoing issue.
-We visited in June 2018 and at this point the conflict lasted for about one and half years.
+They also tried to explain to us (in Spanish) why the conflict is an ongoing issue.
+We visited in June 2018 and at this point, the conflict lasted for about one and half years.

 If you decide to go, please let us know if there are some news about the dispute on Isla del Sol in the comments so we can update the article for other travelers.